-Service learning links academic study to community service through structured reflection; it engages students in responsible and challenging community service; it provides structured opportunities for students to reflect critically on their experiences; and it emphasizes learning in areas such as communication, critical thinking and community involvement.
+it engages students in responsible and challenging community service; it provides structured opportunities for students to reflect critically on their experiences; and it emphasizes learning in areas such as communication, critical thinking and community involvement.
 The AD Nursing Program believes service learning is valuable for two fundamental and interrelated reasons: (1) service as a form of practical experience enhances learning in all areas of a college's curriculum; and (2) the experience of community reinforces moral and civic values inherent in serving others.
 Service learning hours are a mandatory curriculum requirement for the AD Traditional Nursing Program.

-For Traditional Track students, 15 hours are required.
-For Advanced Standing Track students, 10 hours are required.
-A student will have until the end of coursework to complete and submit required documentation related to the service learning projects they participated in.
+- For Traditional Track students, 15 hours are required. - For Advanced Standing Track students, 10 hours are required.

+A student will have until the end of coursework to complete and submit required documentation related to service learning projects/hours.